 The classic Newfoundland road trip starts in St. John’s and zig zag’s north.
 Be sure to celebrate the end of your Canadian road trip by treating yourself to the award winning service and scenery at The Fogo Island Inn.

+Forty-five minutes off Newfoundland’s Trans Canada Highway comedian and This Hour Has 22 Minutes alum Sean Majumder has created a glamping wonderland.
+The ten luxurious tents of ‘Ome dot the coastline in his hometown of Burlington in Central Newfoundland.
+Picture this for a Canadian road trip overnight: Perched on a pillow-top mattress covered in bright homemade quilts looking out at the ocean sipping a hot cup of coffee made in the solar-powered coffee maker.
+Have you relaxed already?
 When not in bed whale watching, glampers can spend a few hours hiking up Chipp’s Hill (which isn’t really a hill) for sweeping views of Northwest Arm.
 Take a dip in the local swimming hole and then head back to camp to cook up a scoff.
 For those not up for camp-side cooking head to the Corner Cafe in Middle Arm for fish and chips, and Ome has its own food truck operating seasonally.
 Make sure to print off the directions to Ome before you hit the road — cell service is pretty much non-existent in Burlington.
 Those in desperate need to email can stand near the cell tower by the town hall for a glimmer of service.

 The Great Northern Peninsula is ideal for those on a Canadian road trip wanting to poke around the remote areas of Newfoundland.
 Especially those interested in icebergs and vikings.